awsdocs/amazon-workmail-user-guide/doc_source/troubleshooting.md

 **Mail cannot be saved**
 If your email gets stuck in your outbox and doesn't get sent, Amazon WorkMail displays this error message\.
 This may be due to a network issue\.
 Try saving the email again to resolve this error\.

-**Email redirection is not working**
-If your email redirection is not working, you may need to update the domain sending authorization policy\.
-A new API operation allows you to redirect email to any address, regardless of whether it's part of your domain\.
-This needs to be done manually for domains added before October 13, 2016\.
-For more information, see [Editing Domains](http://docs.aws.amazon.com/workmail/latest/adminguide/editing_domains.html)\.